nkurniansyah/BP_PRS/README.md

 3. All: Weight for all the sample
 4. Asian: Weight for the Asian population
 5. Balck: Weight for the Black population
-6. Hispanic/Latino: Weight for The Hispanic/Latino population
+6. Hispanic/Latino: Weight for the Hispanic/Latino population
 7. White: Weight for the White population

 <!-- -->